Quick Start

 Conversely, moving the touch toward the ceiling causes a tremolo effect, and the tremolo cycle is faster as the touch is closer to the ceiling.

-When you release the touch, the cursor will return to the middle of the home area;
+When you release the touch, the cursor will return to the middle of the home area.

 Tip: You can express a manual tremolo with repeatedly tapping the bottom part of the controller.

-Size, Position and Direction of the Sound Controller
+Size and Position of the Sound Controller

-for more information, see the "Utilities" chapter of the user guide.
+For more information, see the "Utilities" chapter of the user guide.

 Banner